 - Service availability

-- Response time (time to first byte) and fetch time (time to last byte)
+- Response time (time to first byte) and total time (time to last byte)

 - Errors and timing by connection stage (DNS, Connect, SSL, Wait Receive)